Aconcagua Gear List

 Goggles

-High-quality goggles for sun and wind protection at altitude.
-The lens should offer a 30% or less visible light transmission.
+High-quality goggles are ideal for sun and wind protection at altitude.
+The lens should offer 30% or less visible light transmission.
 Photochromic models are ideal.
-The goggles should fit snugly around your face and fit comfortably with your helmet.
-There are prescription goggles and models with enough room for using eyeglasses.
+The goggles should fit snugly around your face and comfortably with your helmet.
+There are prescription goggles and models with enough room for eyeglasses.
 Googles are useful when glacier glasses cannot block wind or snow.

 It would help if you chose an acknowledged brand to ensure adequate protection and a longer lifespan.
-Visible Light Transmission (VLT) googles of approximately 8-35% are preferred because they adjust automatically to the changing conditions.
-Still, you can opt for a model that allows interchangeable lenses for covering the same range of VLT for a reduced cost.
+Visible Light Transmission (VLT) goggles of approximately 8-35% are preferred because they adjust automatically to changing conditions.
+Still, you can opt for a model that allows interchangeable lenses to cover the same range of VLT for a reduced cost.

 Sun glasses